JayLaxami/Project-3/README.md

 3. Total number of people fully vaccinated(including percentage).

-4. Daily doses of vaccines provided.
+4. People vaccinated per month

 These are the main takeways we found based on the dataset, each file will go into further detail in their respective markdown tabs.